16-Year-Old Montclair High School Student Stabbed, Classmate in Custody

 She was surrounded Wednesday by her family inside of Pomona Valley Hospital

-The girl's brother, Daniel, described what he was been told -- another male student came up behind her and stabbed her in the back, face and the arms where she tried to push away.
+The girl's brother, Daniel, described what he was been told.
+Another male student came up behind her and stabbed her in the back, face and the arms where she tried to push away, he said.

-Raphael Garcia, who tried to help, says he saw the weapon, a kitchen knife, and the aftermath.
+Raphael Garcia, who tried to help, said he saw the weapon, identified as a kitchen knife.

 "They are close friends," Garcia said.
 "They are usually walking together to school."